marxin/cvise/README.md

 ## Notes

-1. When set to use more than one core, C-Vise can cause space in `/tmp` to be leaked.
-This happens because sometimes C-Vise will kill a compiler invocation when a result that is computed in parallel makes it clear that that compiler invocation is no longer useful.
-If the compiler leaves files in `/tmp` when it is killed, C-Vise has no way to discover and remove the files.
-You will need to do this manually from time to time if temporary file space is limited.
-The leakage is typically pretty slow.
-If you need to avoid this problem altogether, you can run C-Vise on a single core (using `--n 1`) in which case C-Vise will never kill a running compiler instance.
-Alternatively, a command line option such as `-pipe` (supported by GCC) may suppress the creation of temporary files altogether.
-Another possibility is to set the `TMPDIR` environment variable to something like `/tmp/cvise-stuff` before invoking C-Vise -- assuming that the tools you are invoking respect this variable.
+1. C-Vise creates temporary directories in `$TMPDIR` and so usage of a `tmpfs` directory is recommended.

-2. Each invocation of the interestingness test is performed in a fresh temporary directory containing a copy of the file that is being reduced.
+1. Each invocation of the interestingness test is performed in a fresh temporary directory containing a copy of the file that is being reduced.
 If your interestingness test requires access to other files, you should either copy them into the current working directory or else